mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 ![Plot of Simulation Result](Utility/image_simulation_results_ftp75.png)

+## For MATLAB R2023a

+Version 2.1 is available.

+See the [change log](ChangeLog.md) for the details.

 ## For MATLAB R2022b

-The latest version 1.6 is available.
+Version 1.6 is available.

 You can download the ZIP archive of the project from the link below.
 It does not include Git repository data.